Witney is an historic market town on the banks of the river Windrush, 12 miles to the west of Oxford, on the edge of the Oxfordshire Cotswolds.

 During the medieval years, Witney grew, employing thousands of people producing blankets and other woollen goods.
 The Blanket Hall in the High Street was built after a charter was granted by Queen Anne and all the blankets manufactured were taken there for quality measures before being exported throughout the world.

 Witney became world famous for blanket making and owes much of its prosperity today to the blanket industry.

 The blanket hall is no longer used for blanket making and has more recently had a number of roles including being a brewery, a lemonade factory and a wedding venue.
 Since 2015 the Blanket Hall has become a museum dedicated to the history of blanket making in Witney.

 Witney parish church is dedicated to St Mary the Virgin and stems from Norman origins.
 The church has seen many alterations with a restoration project taking place during the Victorian years.
 The spire is 150 feet high and is a focal point from the town centre, looking out on to the Church Green.

-There are other buildings of historic interest including the 17th century Buttercross, the Town Hall, the Holloway’s Almshouses built during the 1700’s and are close to the parish church also there are two more groups of Almshouses in the town.
+There are other buildings of historic interest including the 17th century Buttercross on Market Square, the 18th century Town Hall, the Victorian Corn Exchange, the Holloway’s Almshouses built during the 1700’s which are close to the church of St Mary the Virgin.
+There are also two other groups of Almshouses in the town.

 The present shopping centre is vibrant with a good selection of national chain stores and small independent shops

-The town is just off the A40, 12 miles from Oxford, 36 miles from Gloucester, 24 miles from Swindon and 8 miles from Burford.
+The town is in west Oxfordshire, just off the A40, 12 miles from Oxford, 36 miles from Gloucester, 24 miles from Swindon and 8 miles from Burford.